Is Bovada a legit sportsbook? Legal? Safe?

 While Bovada remains accessible in many states, the legal pressure suggests that its days of operating freely in the U.S. may be numbered.

-Kansas, Louisiana, Pennsylvania and recently Massachusetts were the latest to be added to the growing list of Bovada’s blocked markets.
+Kansas, Louisiana, Pennsylvania and recently Massachusetts had been the latest to be added to the growing list of Bovada’s blocked markets, until December 2024 when Arizona also became restricted.
+The AZ Department of Gaming sent a cease-and-desist letter the month prior.

 Dangers of using Bovada or other offshore sportsbooks